 Juggling brand strategy and business priorities

 A company’s brand shapes its image, setting it apart from incumbents and building loyalty.
+However decisions to invest in brand strategy might not always be straightforward.
+Picture these two situations.

 “Great design and storytelling connects people on a deeper level.
 When done well, brand and creative strategy transforms how a business operates and how customers engage with it,” shares Melissa.

 “Your brand should express the set of values that people come to know you for.
-In personal branding it’s the relationship you build between you as the leader in your business and your clients.”
+In personal branding it’s the relationship you build between you as the leader in your category and your clients.”

 Now imagine you’re working on your new products, but your brand marketing is all over the place.
-Your website says one thing, your packaging says another, and the last published social media post is months old.
+Your website says one thing, your packaging says another and the last published social media post is months old.

 Inconsistency dilutes impact, confuses prospects and makes your brand less memorable.